Onetail/react-draft-wysiwyg/README.md

 - Support for internationalization.

 ## Installing
-The package can be installed from npm `react-draft-wysiwyg`
+The package can be installed from npm `react-waynechu-wysiwyg`

 ```
-$ npm install --save react-draft-wysiwyg draft-js
+$ npm i react-waynechu-wysiwyg draft-js
 ```

 ## Getting started